In Vitro Fertilization: Failed IVF

-An unsuccessful IVF cycle can be emotionally and financially devastating.
-We know this well, because most of our patients come to us after having at least one failed IVF cycle at another fertility center.
-At CHR, we specialize in helping patients with tough cases of infertility - and we know that failed IVF cycles can provide clues for a successful next IVF treatment.
+An unsuccessful in vitro fertilization (IVF) cycle can be emotionally and financially devastating.
+We know this well, because most of our patients come to us after having at least one failed cycle at another fertility center.
+At CHR, we specialize in helping patients with tough cases of infertility - and we know that failed IVF cycles can provide clues for a successful next treatment.

 Reasons IVF Cycles Fail

 "Failed IVF" is a vague term that can refer to several different situations:

 - Cycle cancellation, prior to egg retrieval, because not enough follicles are produced;

-- No or only inadequate quality eggs are retrieved;
+- No eggs or only inadequate-quality eggs are retrieved;

 - Retrieved eggs don't fertilize of fertilize inadequately;

 - No embryo is available for transfer into the uterus;

 - Transferred embryos may not implant for a variety of reasons;